citlaligm/P5/writeup.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using ***LinearSVC*** from `sklearn`, I used the HOG features obtained in the previous step, I also include color features, which produced 14,244 features.
+I trained a linear SVM using ***LinearSVC*** from `sklearn`, I used the HOG features obtained in the previous step, I also included color features, which produced 14,244 features.
 I shuffled and splitted the data on a training set and a test set using `train_test_split` and after training my classifier I obtained a ***Test Accuracy of 0.9825***

 The code for this section can be found in the code cell #11 of the IPython notebook `Test.ipynb`